MeaningCloud/meaningcloud-GATE-plugin-obsolete/README.md

 ## Description
-This Plugin allows to use easily the functionality provided by [Textalytics Semantic Publishing API](https://textalytics.com/api-text-analysis-semantic-publishing).
+This Plugin allows to use easily the functionality provided by [Textalytics Core API](https://textalytics.com/core).
 The following APIs are covered so far:

   * _Language Identification (v1.1)_
   * _Text Classification (v1.1)_